ImJiyun/Learning-JS/14-OOP/README.md

 #### **Getter**

-- A **getter** is called when you **access** a property.
+- A **getter** is called when we **access** a property
-- It allows you to define custom logic for returning a value.
+- It allows you to define custom logic for returning a value
-- We don’t use parentheses when calling it.
+- We don’t use parentheses when calling it

 ```js
 get age() {